mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 being offered to the length of time the ticket is active, all of these things are discussed and decided.

-Some administrators might gloss over certain details in favours of others, but everyone is obviously interested in getting their way.
+Some administrators might gloss over certain details in favors of others, but everyone is obviously interested in getting their way.
 This is where an employer can lose a mercenary if they are too strict and are not willing to meet the unit’s terms.
 The mercenary can also